Illinois faces federal lawsuit over minority-exclusive scholarship program

 [RELATED: National K-12 teacher shortage due to education colleges pushing ‘radical philosophy’, expert argues]

 “The government should not be imposing these sorts of definitions of racial and ethnic categories,” plaintiff attorney Samantha R. Romero of the Pacific Legal Foundation said in a statement to Campus Reform.
 She further cited Students for Fair Admissions v.
-Harvard as an example of unconstitutional racial classifications being struck down.
+Harvard as an example of the unconstitutional use of racial classifications being struck down.

 Represented by the plaintiff is a member of the AAER designated in the complaint as “Member A,” an Illinois student who will meet every criterion, save that of racial classification, in the spring of 2025.
 If the plaintiff receives the prohibitory injunction it seeks, the state of Illinois will be barred from considering race in awarding the scholarship, making Member A eligible for up to $7,500 a year in assistance under the program.